pminina01/readthedocs/FallbackGroup-target.md

 ###General Options
 _name_ - Name of the target.
 ###Fallback Options
-_returnToFirstOnSuccess_ - Indicates whether to return to the first target after any successful write.
-Boolean
+_returnToFirstOnSuccess_ - Indicates whether to return to the first target after any successful write. `Boolean`.
+Default `false`